fbpx

 • Muniment of title: Another simple method of handling probate proceedings, Muniment of Title allows for the transfer of assets and execution of the deceased’s wishes without court supervision.
 Muniment of Title is only available in cases in which the deceased maintained a will, has no unsecured unpaid debts and is not subject to a claim from Medicaid.
 The executor of the will must request this form of probate and demonstrate that the situation meets the stated requirements.

 • Small estate affidavits: In cases involving no will or estates valued at $75,000 or less, the beneficiaries may not have to request probate.
-In these cases it may be possible to collect the estate by filing a simple affidavit with the court.
+In these cases, it may be possible to collect the estate by filing a simple affidavit with the court.

 • Small estate procedures: If the value of the deceased’s estate does not exceed the amount owed to creditors and family allowance, the executor may request a Small Estate Procedure.
-In these cases, the executor must provide the court with an accounting of the dissolution of the estate’s funds and request an approval from the court.
-In some cases, the court may order an execution of administration which skips the probate process and assigns the remaining assets to a spouse, children or loved ones before closing the estate.
+In these cases, the executor must provide the court with an accounting of the dissolution of the estate’s funds and request approval from the court.
+In some cases, the court may order an execution of administration which skips the probate process and assigns the remaining assets to a spouse, children, or loved ones before closing the estate.

 • Letters Testamentary: Financial institutions, such as banks, brokerages and mortgage lenders, require official notification of your legal authorization to conduct business on behalf of a deceased loved one.
 Known as Letters Testamentary, these documents must be obtained by the executor of a will during the probate process.
 Without Letters Testamentary, the executor will likely be unable to close or access a bank account, transfer a title on real estate or access an investment or retirement account.